buildinspace/peru/README.md

 The `vim-solarized` module gets copied into its own directory under `bundle`, which is where Pathogen will look for it.
-Note that it has an explicit `rev` field, which tells peru to fetch that exact revision, rather than the the default branch (`master` in git).
+Note that it has an explicit `rev` field, which tells peru to fetch that exact revision, rather than the default branch (`master` in git).
 That's a **Super Serious Best Practice™**, because it means your dependencies will always be consistent, even when you look at commits from a long time ago.